igor725/cserver/README.md

 # cserver
 Another Minecraft Classic server in C.
+The server is still under development (see [Projects](https://github.com/igor725/cserver/projects) tab)!

-The goal of this project: create a stable, customizable and future-rich multiplatform Minecraft Classic server with a minimum dependencies.
+The goal of this project is to create a stable, customizable and future-rich multiplatform Minecraft Classic server with a minimum dependencies.

 ## Features
 * Classic Protocol Extension